ben-marlin/lettermatch/src/main/java/edu/guilford/README19.md

 ```
 Now find the commented line that adds a new ButtonListener and uncomment it.

 Test your code.
 It should not make a visible difference, but the button should work without causing errors.
-If you would like to see it better, you could add a line after the attempts label line with inputField.setText(chosenWord) or System.out.println(chosenWord) to see that it's actually picking a new word when you click the button.
+If you would like to see it better, you could add a line after the attempts label line with System.out.println(chosenWord) to see that it's actually picking a new word when you click the button.
 But remember to delete this when you're done testing!

 Once the button works, we can add functionality to the text field by adding a listener to it, which will be activated when the user hits enter.
 Add this after the ButtonListener class but before the main method.
 ```